OnixClient-Scripts/TS-Compat/README.md

 This repository contains TypeScript type definitions for Onix Client scripting.
 It allows developers to write scripts for Onix Client using TypeScript.<br>

 ⚠️ **Disclaimer: This project is EXPERIMENTAL!
 Some features may not work as expected!** ⚠️<br>
 *This project uses [typescript-to-lua](https://typescripttolua.github.io/docs/).
 Scripts written in TypeScript can be transpiled to Lua, which can then be run in Onix Client.
-Some JS/TS functions/features may behave differently to Lua equivalents, or may not even exist, hence why this is experimental.*
+Some JS/TS functions/features may behave differently to Lua equivalents, or may not even exist, hence why this is experimental. **Async programming is especially unpredictable.***

 ## Prerequisites
 Before using this, you need to have the following installed on your system: